-Dr. John Samuel Agar and his sister Dr. Mary Louisa Agar and their son John Samuel Agar graduated from The University of Toronto Faculty of Medicine in 1890.
-According to the 1928 Ontario Medical Register, John Samuel graduated M.B. and Mary Louisa graduated M.D.C.M.
+Dr. John Samuel Agar and his sister Dr. Mary Louisa Agar, graduated from The University of Toronto Faculty of Medicine in 1890.
+According to the 1928 Ontario Medical Register, Dr. John Samuel Agar graduated M.B. and Dr. Mary Louisa Agar graduated M.D.,C.M.
 Both doctors joined the College of Physicians and Surgeons on the 22 of May, 1890.
-They appeared in the 1891 census as living in Dover Twp.
-In October of 1904, they purchased the practice of Dr. William Henry Tye in Dover Centre, Ontario.
+They appeared in the 1891 census as living in Dover Twp (Chatham-Kent).

 Dr. Agar’s sister, Dr. Mary Louisa Agar died on the 6th of March, 1931.
 Dr. Agar’s wife Berta, died on the 9th of October, 1931 just 6 years after she married Dr. Agar.
-At the time of her death, Dr. and Mrs. Agar resided at 245 King Street West in Chatham.
+At the time of her death Dr. and Mrs. Agar resided at 245 King Street West in Chatham.
 Mrs. Berta Agar was buried at Maple Leaf Cemetery in Chatham.

 Dr. Agar retired in 1937.
-He died on the 14th August of 1940 and he was buried at the Maple Leaf Cemetery in Chatham.
-There is a memorial tombstone at the Arnold Cemetery in Louisville, Ontario in his honor.
+He died on the 14th August of 1940 at the Public General Hospital in Chatham and he was buried in the mausoleum at Maple Leaf Cemetery (Chatham).
+There is a memorial tombstone at the Arnold Cemetery in Louisville, Ontario in his honour.
 (Other members of the Agar family, including his sister Dr. Mary Louisa Agar, are buried at the Arnold Cemetery.)

-*Dr. William Henry Tye and Dr. Agar’s sister, Dr. Mary Louisa Agar and Dr. William Henry Tye are also featured on the Chatham-Kent Physician Tribute website.
+*Dr. William Henry Tye and Dr. Agar’s sister, Dr. Mary Louisa Agar are also featured on the Chatham-Kent Physician Tribute website.

 Tombstone Photo Credit: Anne F.